Thursday, 19 November 2015

 Change your pace on weekends.
 If your week was slow, be active.
 If you felt nothing was accomplished during the week, do a weekend project.

 Pay attention to the details in front of you.
-“Worry about the pennies, and the dollars will take care of themselves.”
+“Worry about the pennies, and the

 Do one thing at a time.
-When you are working on one thing, don’t think about everything else you have to do.
+When you are working on one thing, don’t think about everything

 Allow time every day for privacy, quiet, and thought.